 - Corporate guarantor - services like Leap, Insurent, The Guarantors, or Done Deal Cosign.
 They charge a fee (typically 5-10% of annual rent), but no one in your family has to be on the hook.

-We know which Houston communities accept which services and what the fees look like.
+Our Houston Second Chance Apartments team tracks which communities accept which guarantor services and what the fees look like.

 The standard Texas first-timer document pack: